How to prevent falls at home: a 10 step safety checklist

 If you’re going to stay in your own home as you age, then you must take some precautions to make it safe for you to do so.
 See our article on ‘Equipment and Adaptations’

 Go through each room of the house looking for potential issues.
-It’s challenging to look at the same rooms you see every day and see them differently, but that’s exactly what you need to do.
+It’s challenging to look at the same rooms you see every day and see them differently.

 Key things to consider around the home: